temporalio/documentation/docs/learn-server-configuration.md

         keyFile: /path/to/private/cert
 ```

 The `client` section only needs to be provided in the case that a client's host does not trust RootCA used by the server and contains the single parameter `rootCAFiles`.
-The example below extends the above example to manually specifiy the RootCA used by the internode services:
+The example below extends the above example to manually specify the RootCA used by the internode services:

 ```yaml
 global: